- "C++ is a write-only language; one can write programs in C++, but I can't read any of them"—Programmer joke

 A quirk with different programming languages is that, like natural language, different "words" have different meanings, or no meaning at all.
-If you wanted to display something on your monitor, you may have to type out "Print", "Display" or even C++'s exotic sounding "cout" (for character output).
+If you wanted to display something on your monitor, you may have to type out "Print", "Display" or even C++'s exotic sounding "cout" (for character output, and pronounced "see-out").
 There are also different paradigms to how to structure code.
 For example, procedural programming involves breaking up tasks into subroutines to make things legible.
 Another one, object-oriented programming, groups variables and tasks into "objects".
 With so many different ways to write a program or routine, a programming language can be thought of as any natural language you may learn.
 Thus, it's important to practice it, if you want to get good at it.

 - FORTRAN: The very first high-level language in existence, though some call its early incarnations little more than a symbolic assembler, as a lot of features that modern programmers now take for granted simply had not yet been invented back then.
 Developed by IBM's John Backus in 1954 for scientific calculations and is still used to this day for the very same goal.
 Recent versions are actually closer to C than to the original language.

 - Lisp: Originally LISP, as in LISt Processor.
 Another early language (a second one, in fact), this time at a much higher level that the industry was ready for.
 Created by John McCarthy in 1955 as a research tool in the abstract algebra field and later found its use in AI development.
 Another Long Runner, which, although not as popular per se, influenced basically all modern programming languages, especially languages like Python.
-Is known for several rather hard-to-bend-the-brain-around concepts like first order functions and closures, as well as for its idiosyncratic (or, as many say, non-existing) syntax that consists entirely of parentheses.
+Is known for several rather hard-to-bend-the-brain-around concepts like first order functions and closures, as well as for its idiosyncratic (or, as many say, nonexistent) syntax that consists entirely of parentheses.
 Has evolved greatly with time.
 Popular dialects are Common Lisp and Scheme.